Which came first: the chicken or the egg? velocity or pressure?

 a) At the initial time (t_0), a set of 4 particles is contained in a volume (V_0); some of them (3; yellow) hit the walls, where a static pressure (p_0) is measured.

 b) An instantaneous increase in volume is applied just before the marked (red) particle hits the right wall.
 At this point, the measured static pressure (p_0*) is exactly the same as in the previous case.
 Since the total mass is conserved, the density (ρ_0*) decreases.
-Note that the magnitude of the velocity (v) of such a particle (and the others) remains the same (typically hundreds of m/s!); a physical increase in velocity must imply a decrease in the mass (m) of the particle in order to preserve its linear momentum!, hence no "micro-suction" effect can be physically justified.
+Note that the magnitude of the velocity (v) of such a particle (and the others) remains the same (typically hundreds of m/s!); a physical increase in velocity must imply a decrease in the mass (m) of the particle to preserve its linear momentum! hence no "micro-suction" effect can be physically justified since that just does not happen.

 c) All particles have naturally evolved (hypothetically without collisions between them) in time and populate the generated void, where (total) density (ρ_0+Δt) and volume (V_0+Δt) remain.
 Since the marked (red) particle has not collided from the previous case (at t_0*), so it hits the right wall with the same velocity (v).
 Nevertheless, the measured static pressure (p_0+Δt) is lower than in the previous instant (at t_0), because the density has also decreased, so there is less number of collisions with walls at a given moment.